-Directory: general term for MF, DF and ADF

-Elementary File (EF): file containing access conditions and data and no other files

-File: directory or an organized set of bytes or records in the UICC

-File identifier: 2 bytes which address a file in the UICC

-First level application: selectable application that is indicated in $EF{DIR}$ under the MF (e.g. a USIM application)
+Elementary File (EF): file containing access conditions and data and no other files file: directory or an organized set of bytes or records in the UICC file identifier: 2 bytes which address a file in the UICC first level application: selectable application that is indicated in EFDIR under the MF (e.g. a USIM application)

-GSM session: that part of the card session dedicated to the GSM operation

-ID-1 UICC: UICC having the format of an ID-1 card (see ISO/IEC 7816-1 [10])

-Master File (MF): unique mandatory file containing access conditions and optionally DFs and/or EFs

-Multi-application capable terminal: terminal that can support more than one first level applications with possibly separate user verification requirements for each application

-Multi-application card: card that can have more than one selectable application

-Multi-session card: card that supports more than one concurrent selectable application session during a card session

-Multi-verification capable UICC: card that can have more than one first level application and may support separate user verification requirements for each application

-Normal USIM operation: relating to general, PIN related, 3G and or GSM security and subscription related procedures

-Padding: one or more bits appended to a message in order to cause the message to contain the required number of bits or bytes

-Plug-in UICC: second format of UICC

-Proactive UICC: UICC, which is capable of issuing commands to the Terminal.
-Part of USAT
+GSM session: that part of the card session dedicated to the GSM operation multi-application capable terminal: terminal that can support more than one first level applications with possibly separate user verification requirements for each application multi-application card: card that can have more than one selectable application multi-session card: card that supports more than one concurrent selectable application session during a card session multi-verification capable UICC: card that can have more than one first level application and may support separate user verification requirements for each application normal USIM operation: relating to general, PIN related, 3G and or GSM security and subscription related procedures padding: one or more bits appended to a message in order to cause the message to contain the required number of bits or bytes plug-in UICC: second format of UICC proactive UICC: UICC, which is capable of issuing commands to the terminal.

-Record: string of bytes within an EF handled as a single entity

-Record number: number, which identifies a record within an EF Record pointer: pointer, which addresses one record in an EF
+ID-1 UICC: UICC having the format of an ID-1 card as defined in ISO/IEC 7816-1 record: string of bytes within an EF handled as a single entity record number: number, which identifies a record within an EF record pointer: pointer, which addresses one record in an EF second level application: application that is linked to a selectable application

+Master File (MF): unique mandatory file containing access conditions and optionally DFs and/or EFs selectable application: application that is selectable by an AID according to the process described in ISO/IEC 7816-4 over the terminal-UICC interface selectable application session: link between the application and the external world during a card session starting with the application selection and ending with de-selection or termination of the card session single verification capable UICC: card that only supports one user verification requirement for all first level applications state H: High state on the I/O line (Vcc)

+NOTE 1: Part of the USIM Application Toolkit (USAT).

-Second level application: application that is linked to a selectable application.
-This application can only be selected during the session of a first level application.
-A second level application may be selectable by an AID
+NOTE 2: This application can only be selected during the session of a first level application.
+A second level application may be selectable by an AID.